-There is a retail store chain in North America which some of you may have heard of – tongue firmly in cheek of course – known as SEARS.
+There was a retail store chain in North America which some of you may have heard of known as SEARS.
+(There may still be some Sears outlets around, but they are few and far between any more.)

 Sears is a department store selling all kinds of products from all kinds of manufacturers.
 They also have products manufactured with their own brand name for sale in their own stores and online.
 Craftsman compressors is one of those products.